If you believe this

 They found the answer in using a properly dimensioned terminal with sharp edges

 that cracks soldered joints.

 The new connections can be made in half the time - a big money-saver in the billion

-example of the way Bell Telephone Laboratories works continually
+example of the way Bell Telephone Laboratories works continually to keep costs low.

 Bell Telephone Laboratories

 Improving Telephone Service for America

 Provides Careers for Creative Men in Mechanical Engineering

 Cross section of solderless connection.
 Note terminal biting into wire.
 In a

 and corrosive gases, offering current a low resistance path.